-- Where can I get more information?
+- Where can I get more information (Hectorol)?

 What is doxercalciferol (Hectorol)?

 Doxercalciferol is a synthetic (man- made) form of vitamin D. Vitamin D is important for the absorption of calcium from the stomach and for the functioning of calcium in the body.

 What are the possible side effects of doxercalciferol (Hectorol)?

-- nausea, vomiting, or decreased appetite;
+- upset stomach, nausea, vomiting, constipation;

-- shortness of breath; or
+- feeling short of breath;